Baltic Trader. UK Regd Lying Cornwall £185,000

 The vessel was in Danish family ownership for many years having been first refitted by the family when she came out of commercial service in 1964.

 In the early 1984 the vessel was damaged by fire and subsequently rebuilt.
 The deck, deck structures, interior and rig all date from this 1984 post-fire rebuild.
 She changed hand again in Denmark in 1992 before she was bought by present English owner in 2004 and brought under UK MCA legislation for charter vessels.

-The ex RN owner has many years experience operating and skippering large sailing ships and the vessel has been an RYA Approved Sea School in previous years.
+The ex RN owner has many years experience operating and skippering large sailing ships and the vessel is an RYA Approved Sea School.

 Certified VAT exempt within the EC.

 LwL 18m (59.4’)

 Planked in 2.25” oak fastened with iron boat nails to 5” x 5” oak frames at 14” centres on an oak back-bone.
 Oak floors.